 If an athletic scholarship service offers to help you get a scholarship without first assessing your performance, then run like the wind!
 No one can promise to get you a scholarship without seeing how well you play first.
 The assessment should be performed by an expert in that particular sport.

-The assessment should include an unbiased report of your strengths and weaknesses, the likelihood of you getting a sports scholarship, and what level of sports scholarship you should aim for (such as NCAA or NAIA D1 or D2).
+The assessment should include an unbiased report of your strengths and weaknesses.
+Just as well as the likelihood of you getting a sports scholarship, and what level of sports scholarship you should aim for (such as NCAA or NAIA D1 or D2).
 Learn more about athletic assessments here.

-These services are usually performed after an athletic assessment is performed, but may be offered separately.
+These services are usually performed after an athletic assessment, but may be offered separately.
 The experts will give you personalized (emphasis on personalized) information about how to get a scholarship.
 They will answer any questions you have, advise you about eligibility requirements, tell you areas you need to improve on, and maybe recommend certain colleges.

 Yes, student athletes need to market themselves in order to get a college scholarship!
 This includes: